Life Skills Coaching ELECTIVE

 - Incorporating psychological models and techniques used by counselors into coaching sessions such as Cognitive Behavioral theory, and psycho-educational groups.

-- Assessing suicidal risk, applying the concepts of a “no-harm contract”, and other safety protocols when coaching clients.
+- Assessing risk, applying the related concepts, and other safety protocols when coaching clients.

 - Awareness of clinical limitations, scope of practice and the need for supervision and/or professional consultation, and the necessity of a self-care plan.